rafaelromao/romak/README.md

 ## Romak 34

-This is a variation of Romak that can be used by anyone with a 34 keys columnar staggered keyboard, in the common 3x5+2 format.
+This is a variation of Romak that can be used by anyone with a 34 keys columnar staggered keyboard, in the common format 3x5+2.

 ```
   Q  B  M  G  K    X  L  O  U  Y